angular-data-grid/angular-data-grid.github.io/README.md

                 };
 ```

-NOTE: `grid-item` wrapper used in the code example above, to make code more concise - you can use regular 'ng-repeat' instead if needed.
+NOTE: `grid-item` wrapper directive used in the example above, to make code more concise - you can use regular `ng-repeat` instead if needed.

 ### Basic API